Sumtin/torrent-dvr/README.md

 # Networking

 - Default Traefik config only supports HTTP (see [Traefik docs](https://doc.traefik.io/) for HTTPS)
-- All Internet-bound traffic is routed through the VPN container to ensure privacy, excluding Traefik and WatchTower.
+- All Internet-bound traffic is routed through the VPN container to ensure privacy, excluding WatchTower.
 - Gluetun container must expose ports for child containers.
 - Gluetun and Traefik share a bridge network as required by Traefik.